david-heredia/Davids-Projects/nba-four-factors/README.md

     * Much of the Spurs success can be attributed to an eFG% near or above 50%, which for 20 years was consistently above their competition.
 Since 2017 the rest of the league has reached a similar eFG% by taking/making more 3 point shots.
 * I'd be remiss not to point out the drop in winning pct from 2015 to 2016, which follows the retirement of the greatest power forward of all time and soon-to-be Hall of Famer, Tim Duncan.
 The impact on the factors is small, but one can argue the impact Tim had late in his career was more intangible and thus not best captured by the four factors.

-### Potential Extensions
+### Extensions
-A potentially interesting extension would be to analyze the same data for all teams and fit a few models, such as logistic regression or a tree-based model, to validate the weights we've assigned to the four factors.
+A potentially interesting extension would be to analyze the same data for all teams and fit a few models, such as logistic regression or a tree-based model, to validate the weights we've assigned to the four factors in our index calculation.

 Additionally, the visual could be well suited for a simple web app that allows users to select their own team and time period.